-Sometimes known as the Man with the Golden Ears, Clive Davis didn't start out with the intention of becoming one of music's most influential executives.
+Sometimes known as the Man with the Golden Ears, Clive Jay Davis—born on April 4, 1932, in Brooklyn, New York—didn't start out with the intention of becoming one of music's most influential executives.
 His intense dedication and work ethic emerged early on, as he applied himself to his studies.
 After losing both of his parents as a teenager, Davis found himself on his own.
 He worked hard to earn top grades, which helped him win scholarships to New York University and Harvard Law School.

 After completing Harvard Law in 1956, Davis joined a law firm that worked with Columbia Records.
 He moved over to Columbia a few years later as a part of their legal department.
 Davis then worked his way up in the organization, eventually becoming president of the label in 1967.
 That same year, he began his rise as a musical tastemaker.